-Joe is President of Impax Asset Management LLC, the North American division of Impax Asset Management Group and investment adviser to Pax World Funds.
-Based in the Portsmouth office, he is responsible for US managed strategies as well as distribution of Impax’s full capabilities across North America.
+Joe is President of Impax Asset Management.
+Based in the Portsmouth office, he is responsible for distribution of Impax’s full capabilities across North America.

 Prior to joining the firm in May 2005, Joe was President of NewCircle Communications, a strategic consulting and communications firm specializing in corporate social responsibility and public policy communications.
 He served as Senior Advisor for Strategic Social Policy at Calvert Group from 2003-2005 and as Executive Vice President and General Counsel of Citizens Advisers from 1997-2000.
 He is a former member of the Board of Directors (2000-2006) of US SIF, the trade association representing asset managers and investors engaged in sustainable investing throughout the United States.
 Before entering the investment management industry, Joe worked in private law practice for 16 years.

 Joe holds a Juris Doctor from the University of Virginia School of Law and a Bachelor of Arts in philosophy from the College of the Holy Cross.

 ESG thinking: assessing risks and opportunities in the transition to a more sustainable economy

 Why Biden was right to veto legislation that would preclude ESG factors from investment decision-making in US retirement plans

 The Department of Labor is Right: Sustainability Factors are Material

 Q&A with Joe Keefe: Renaming the Pax World Funds